 The Museum depends on donations from visitors and sales from the gift shop.
+At the time of writing, we are currently open only five days a week (closed Mondays and Tuesdays) so we're still bringing in less income than usual.
 A donation of £2 per visitor was enough to break even in the times Before Covid.
 Please consider making a donation via Paypal on www.dunwichmuseum.org.uk/support-and-shop/